 update the EII DCCKICA CRL and lodge the updated EII DCCKICA CRL in the DCCKI Repository; and

-notify the DCCKI SRO or the DCC CISO of the revocation via the DCC Service Desk.
+notify the DCCKI SRO or the DCC CISO of the revocation via the Service Desk.

 Revocation of Personnel Authentication Certificates

 If a Personnel Authentication Certificate is suspected of Compromise, the DCCKI Subscriber shall request a new Personnel Authentication Certificate in accordance with this DCCKI RAPP and the DCCKI Interface Design Specification.